jmcrego/MiNMT/README.md

 ### (4) Inference

-Use the next command:
+Use the next command
 ```
 python3 ./translate_cli.py -dnet $DNET -i test.en
 ```
 to translate the given input file using the last network checkpoint available in `$DNET`.

-Default inference options are:
+Default inference options are
 ```
 -beam_size 4
 -n_best 1